 Open to change: Individuals who score on the higher range of this trait tend to be intellectually curious, imaginative and open-minded.
 They enjoy fast-paced environments and they naturally notice how improvements could be made in every task of their job.

-Descriptors: experimental, liberal, analytical, critical, freethinking, flexibility
+Common descriptors: experimental, liberal, analytical, critical, flexible and freethinking.

-Top 2 questions and expected answers (*there is no right or wrong answer, the answer you are seeking is based on what best fits the role and your company culture):
+Note that there is no right or wrong answer as the answer you are seeking is based on what best fits the role and your unique company culture.

 1. Describe a time you were assigned new tasks due to a team member's resignation.
 How did you adapt?

-2. The new HR Manager implements formal, performance reviews for all employees.
+2. The new HR Manager implements formal performance reviews for all employees.
 How would you prepare yourself if you were used to having only informal meetings with your manager?

-4. If your coworkers had a “this is how we do it” attitude to learning something new, how would you try to convince them to follow a different, more effective method of working?
+3. If your coworkers had a “this is how we do it” attitude to learning something new, how would you try to convince them to follow a different, more effective method of working?

-6. You have been working on a project for a while when your manager informs you that the project’s requirements changed suddenly.
+4. You have been working on a project for a while when your manager informs you that the project’s requirements changed suddenly.
 What would you do?

-8. Tell me about a time you had to learn how to use a new tool at work.
+5. Tell me about a time you had to learn how to use a new tool at work.
 How long did it take you to understand how to use its features?

-9. Tell me about a time when you had to adjust to a change in direction, whether it was a new business strategy, change in a project or customer focus, or leadership at the top.
+6. Tell me about a time when you had to adjust to a change in direction, whether it was a new business strategy, change in a project or customer focus, or leadership at the top.
 How did you react?
 What was the outcome?